Dating today just ain’t what it used to be!

 Change Confederate generals’ names now

-As a veteran of several military bases, I would vote to change the names of all the facilities named for generals who fought for the Confederate army during our nation’s Civil War.
+• As a veteran of several military bases, I would vote to change the names of all the facilities named for generals who fought for the Confederate army during our nation’s Civil War.

-I offer such action with a heavy heart because of the link I still have with the facilities that helped to create the soldier I had become and the lessons learned in the US Army.
+I offer such action with a heavy heart because of the link I still have with the facilities that helped to create the soldier I had become, and the lessons learned in the US Army.
 Continue reading

 Highlights of an early life recalled now

-While I am still able to recall in some details highlights of my early life before true adulthood I decided to write them down for future generations and others who may want to commiserate with my adventures and misadventures.
+While I am still able to recall in some detail highlights of my early life before true adulthood, I decided to write them down for future generations and others who may want to commiserate with my adventures and misadventures.
 Continue reading

 Silence greets me with a rewarding note!

-I meditated this morning and realized there were few if any sounds coming from the street outside my home.
+I meditated this morning and realized there were few, if any, sounds coming from the street outside my home.
 Traffic usually provides noise from cars and trucks as motorists make their way along the suburban road in Conshohocken, PA, some 14 miles outside of Philadelphia.
 Continue reading

 D-Day Paratrooper falls prey to Covid-19

-An American hero has fallen to the Coronavirus and the world may never see the likes of him ever again.
+An American hero has fallen to the Coronavirus, and the world may never see the likes of him ever again.

-Ninety-eight-year-old George Shenkle, a card-carrying member of the “Greatest Generation” took part in the invasion of Normandy more than 75 years ago, freeing our universe from the evil of the Nazis.
-He served as a paratrooper with three combat jumps – including both D-Day and the Battle of the Bulge — and got a purple heart in return for the wounds he received after hitting the ground and running into enemy fire and explosions.
+He served as a paratrooper with three combat jumps – including D-Day – and he also fought in the Battle of the Bulge – and got a Purple Heart in return for the wounds he received after hitting the ground and running into enemy fire and explosions.
 Continue reading

 Vietnam veteran recalls war 50 years ago

-Today is Vietnam Veterans Day and the Year of 2020 marks the 50th anniversary of my deployment in the war zone.
-I was a 21-year-old second lieutenant placed in charge of a platoon of some 25 men, many of them still in their teenage years and drafted like I had been.
+Today is Vietnam Veterans Day, and the Year 2020 marks the 50th anniversary of my deployment in the war zone.
+I was a 21-year-old Second Lieutenant placed in charge of a platoon of some 25 men, many of them still in their teenage years and drafted like I had been.
 Continue reading

 (Second of two posts — See first Contempt here)

-I was kicked out of a courtroom when I raised my voice to a judge who seemed to be favoring an assistant district attorney who wanted my client removed from hospice because he hadn’t died soon enough after I got him out of jail.
+I was kicked out of a Courtroom when I raised my voice to a judge who seemed to be favoring an assistant district attorney who wanted my client removed from hospice because he hadn’t died soon enough after I got him out of jail.
 Continue reading

 An Officer and a Gentleman Recalled

-Yes, by an Act of Congress I was made “An Officer & a Gentleman.”
-I don’t know where that title came from — Great Britain I guess — but I tried to live up to it’s “ideal” while in the army and when discharged and choosing different career paths in my life.
+Yes, by an Act of Congress, I was made “An Officer & a Gentleman.”
+I don’t know where that title came from — Great Britain, I guess — but I tried to live up to its “ideal” while in the army, and later when discharged, which career paths I should follow in my life.
 Continue reading

 Seeing a Divine Hand in the Worst of Times